Iligan: Religion

 The majority of Iligan citizens are Christians (mainly Roman Catholics).
 The city is also the center of the Diocese of Iligan which has 25 parishes in Iligan City and twelve municipalities of Lanao del Norte (Linamon, Kauswagan, Bacolod, Maigo, Kolambugan, Tubod, Baroy, Lala, Kapatagan, Sapad, Salvador, and Magsaysay).
 It covers an area of 3,092 square kilometers with a population of 1,551,000, which 65.5% of the population are Roman Catholics, which includes charismatics.

-There is also a strong presence of other Christian denominations in Iligan, including Iglesia ni Cristo, Members Church of God International, Baptist Church, United Church of Christ in the Philippines, Evangelical churches, Church of Jesus Christ of the Latter-day Saints (Mormons), Seventh-day Adventist Church and others, altogether practiced by about 24% of the residents.